10 area students receive $1,000 scholarship from Victory Electric

-"We congratulate the 2019 scholarship winners and are proud to reward the students for their academic success and dedication to their community," Shane Lews, CEO of Victory Electric, said in a news release.
-"As a not-for-profit cooperative, one of our guiding principles is ‘Commitment to Community,’ and I can’t think of a better way than a scholarship program to give back to the communities we serve and encourage youth to be involved in their own community."
+“We congratulate the 2021 scholarship winners and are proud to reward the students for their academic success and dedication to their community,” said Victory Electric CEO Shane Laws.
+“As a not-for-profit cooperative, one of our guiding principles is ‘Commitment to Community,’ and I can’t think of a better way than a scholarship program to give back to the communities we serve and encourage youth to be involved in their individual communities.”

-The Lightner Community Spirit Scholarship is given in honor of the Lightner family of Plymell, Kan.
+The Lightner Community Spirit Scholarship is named in honor of the Lightner family of Plymell, Kans.

-To receive a Lightner Community Spirit Scholarship, an applicant must be an active member in good standing with the cooperative or a dependent of such a member to be eligible and must be a current full-time student or entering an accredited trade school, college or university.
+To receive a Lightner Community Spirit Scholarship, an applicant must be an active member in good standing with the cooperative, or a dependent of such member to be eligible and must be a current full-time student or entering an accredited trade school, college or university.

 For more information on eligibility or the application process, visit victoryelectric.net or contact Victory Electric’s communications department at email@example.com.

 To contact the writer email firstname.lastname@example.org